 You must complete all 11 questions in order to mark the quiz Complete.
 Your progress is saved automatically.
 This enables you to review and check answers if you so desire.

 You are welcome to use your notes, video transcripts, and any books to help you answer these questions.
 There are some long answer questions, as well.
-Due to programming limitations, these are not graded, but will be marked complete when you answer them.
+Due to programming limitations, these are not scored, but will be marked complete when you answer them.
+Parents should review the completed quizzes and any sample answers in the student’s quiz dashboard before assigning any grade for the work.

 You may continue the course with the score you receive, or retake the quiz an unlimited number of times.
 The goal of these quizzes is to help you retain the material, not aim for a certain score.